matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

 - `version` is a field with the version of the plugin.
 - `compilerSource` is a field with the compiler source.
 It can be either `docker` or `binary`.
 In the former case, the `dockerImage` value with the name of the compiler docker image should also be provided.
 In the latter case, the compiler binary should be provided in `$PATH`.
-- `optimizer` is a field which describes parameters of the optimizer.
+- `optimizer` is a field that describes the parameters of the optimizer.
 - `dockerImage` is the name of the docker image of the compiler.

 ### Commands